fiedlr/loadable/README.md

 - Understands form validation and pulls back if invalid
 - Supports all modern browsers

-How it works:
+##How it works:

-For loading animation within the trigger, a `.loading` class is added during the AJAX call:
+- For loading animation within the trigger, a `.loading` class is added during the AJAX call:

 `$('button').loadable();`

-Want a different classname?
+- Want a different classname?
 No problem.

 `$('button').loadable({toggleClass: 'myclass'});`

-You can change the button that way with CSS according to your needs (a sample is provided in jquery.loadable.css)
+*You can change the button that way with CSS according to your needs (a sample is provided in jquery.loadable.css)*

-For a custom loading animation with a separate container (CSS anims, different positions, etc.):
+- For a custom loading animation with a separate container (CSS anims, different positions, etc.):

 `$('button').loadable({container: ‘customload’, content: 'A huge hug while you wait…’}});`

 It's really that simple.
 Now you can finally focus on handling the calls right instead of adding animations all the time.

+##Options:

+`{
+    toggleClass: 	'',			        // string, trigger's class while loading
+    flagClass:		'',			        // a class name for the internal mechanism
+		container:		'',					    // a class name for the custom container if needed
+		position: 		'parent', 			// parent || this (only with paired tags)
+		content: 			null, 					// a content for the container
+		validate:			function (f) {} // form validation
+}`